 Today, email is phasing out and social collaborative software is taking its place.

-If you’ve not yet replaced or augmented email with a social collaborative software, like an intranet platform, here are seven reasons why you should today:
+If you haven’t replaced or augmented email with a team collaboration software, here are seven reasons why you should today:

 1. You will save tremendous amounts of time.